gvwilson/thirdbit/src/fiction/iffy/index.md

 as if they had wandered into the wrong party and weren't quite sure if it would be polite to leave.

-Edson shrugged off his pack
+Edson shrugged off his pack,
-and paused for a moment before a hand-painted picture of Saint Yanina to say a brief prayer under his breath, then unzipped his coat.
+paused for a moment before a hand-painted picture of Saint Yanina to say a brief prayer under his breath, and then unzipped his coat.
 "Make yourself comfortable,"
 he said,
 pulling his feet out of his boots with a happy sigh.